Minneapolis shooting suspect is charged with four homicides. The Native American community is shaken

 Other law enforcement sources told investigators that Ortley was “an associate” of more than one victim, the complaint said.

-The survivor told police on Wednesday morning that “Little James” was the person who shot them, that they knew him, and that he and was the only shooter, the complaint said.

-A surveillance video was consistent with the survivor’s account, the complaint filed in Hennepin County District Court said.
+A surveillance video was consistent with the survivor’s account, the complaint said.
 It shows one person matching Ortley’s description exiting the vehicle and fleeing before police arrived.

 The complaint gave no details on what might have prompted the shootings.